-Ah, see the swearer, see the profligate, see the hardened wretch.
-Look at him now, trembling, brought on the knee of prayer, and ere long, shall be brought into the pure liberty of the gospel, and rejoice in the atoning and sin-cleansing blood; for a praying heart is certainly a prelude to a singing one; for, "Blessed are they that mourn, they shall be comforted." your sorrow shall be turned into Joy.
-"And that they may serve me with one consent;" there is no hesitation about it; they all agreed to admit the truth of God, and the Christ of God, and the counsel of God, and the glory of God.
+Ah, see the swearer, see the profligate, see the hardened wretch. at him now, trembling, brought on the knee of prayer, and, ere long shall be brought into the any library and be brought into the pure liberty of the gospel, and rejoice in atoning and sin-cleaning blood for sin-cleaning blood; for a praying heart is certainly a prelude to a singing one; for, "Blessed are they that mourn, they shall be comforted.
+Your sorrow shall be turned into joy.
+"And that they may serve me with one consent;" there is no hesitation about it; they all agree to admit the truth of God, and the Christ of God, and the coursel of God. admit the truth of God, and the Christ of God, and the counsel of God, and the and the honour and glory of God.
 But we have not done yet with this new tongue.
-Not only does this new tongue signify the spirit of grace and supplication, and willingness to serve the Lord.
-I like that expression "They shall serve him with one consent;" not a mere outward consent, but the real consent of the heart; as says the Apostle, "If you shall confess with your mouth the Lord Jesus Christ, and believe in your heart", let us have the heart and make the confession, and then let us see whether the heart is in it, "and believe in your heart", really so, "that God raised him from the dead, you shall be saved." but this new tongue also means a clear knowledge mediation; "the Lord shall utterly destroy the tongue of the Egyptian sea;" that was a tongue of bondage; they were slaves; "with his mighty wind."
-There is the day of Pentecost, when the Holy Spirit came from heaven as a mighty rushing wind, "shall he shake his hand over the river and shall smite it with the seven streams, and make men go over dry-shod."
+Not only does this we tongue signify this spirit of new tongue signify this spirit of grace and supplication, and willingness to serve the Lord.
+I like that expression, "They shall serve him with one consent;" not a mere outward consent; "They shall serve him with one consent;" consent;" not a mere outward consent, but the real consent of the heart: as saith the apostle, "If thou shalt confess with thy mouth the Lord Jesus Christ, and believe in thine heart"-let us have the heart make the content and then let us see whether the heart is in it-"and he is content."
+Christ, and then let us see whether the heart is in it-"and believe in fession, and then let us see whether the heart is in it-"and believe in fession, and really so, "that God raised him from the dead, thou shalt be thine," But this new tongue also means a clear knowledge, thou shalt be thine heart, really so, that God laised him from the dead, thou shalt be sared."
+But this new tongue also means a clear knowledge of mediation.
+This is that which men do not possess naturally; 11th chapter of Isaiah, "The Lord shall utterly destroy the tongue of the Egyptian sea;" that was a tongue of bondage; they were slaves; "and with his mighty wind" there is the day of Pentecost, when the Holy Spirit came from heart there is the day of Pentecost, when the Holy Spirit came from heaven as a mighty rushing wind-"shall he shake his hand over the river, and as a mighty it in the seven streams, and make men go over the river